Step 10 – The first date survival guide

 Enjoy the date

-Try to have fun on the date.
+The ultimate in first date tips – try to have fun.
 If the food is diabolical or the pub is awful, don’t complain.
 Don’t lie and say you love it either – remain neutral and polite.
 If you date has taken time to choose the venue, compliment something about it such as the convenient location.

 Another way to keep your date upbeat is to start conversations by asking questions about values and feelings rather than just facts; “what do you love about your job?” is far more revealing and will warrant a longer answer from your date than simply asking “what do you do?”.